Reactions to the assassination of Anna Politkovskaya: Official statements by governments

 FIN — Finnish President Tarja Halonen said she was shocked and horrified at the killing and expressed the hope that Russia would soon find ways of preventing any repetition of such crimes:

 "I very much hope that two things can be achieved in Russia through different means.
 One is respect for different opinions and the other is a strengthening of the rule of law, so that people can have a sense of safety." [...]
 "Taking a human life, hurting someone, is always a shocking matter.
 And when this apparently also involves the violation of freedom of expression it makes the crime that much more appalling."

 The Finnish Minister for Foreign Affairs, Erkki Tuomioja, stated:

 "I'm deeply shocked about this [murder], I knew her and I was familiar with her work.
 I knew she was extremely brave, because for her revelations, outspokenness and honesty she has gained many enemies.
 This kind of murder will put the credibility of the Russian administration into question.
 We will now see to what degree the Russian authorities are able and willing to solve the murder and bring to account the offenders, wherever the evidence may lead."

-FRA — French President Jacques Chirac on Tuesday sent a letter to Politkovskaya's two children:
+France — French President Jacques Chirac on Tuesday sent a letter to Politkovskaya's two children:

 "The hateful murder of your mother" ... "has shocked me just as it has shocked all the French and all those who defend press freedom", Chirac said.
 "You should understand how important it is to France that everything be done to ensure justice is done and that the murderers of your mother be found and punished."